PervasiveAutonomyLab/Bern2Edge/INSTALL.md

 Python 3.10 is recommended.
 See `REQUIREMENTS.md` for supported versions, hardware, storage, and network requirements.

+The installation needs internet access to download Python packages.
+Dataset downloads are separate and are listed in `REQUIREMENTS.md`.

 ## 2. Smoke test

 These commands render committed paper results without downloading data or